Seleucus I Nicator: Second War of the Diadochi

 After the death of Antipater in 319 BC, the satrap of Media began to expand his power.
 Peithon assembled a large army of perhaps over 20,000 soldiers.
 Under the leadership of Peucestas the other satraps of the region brought together an opposing army of their own.
 Peithon was finally defeated in a battle waged in Parthia.
 He escaped to Media, but his opponents did not follow him and rather returned to Susiana.
 Meanwhile, Eumenes and his army had arrived at Cilicia, but had to retreat when Antigonus reached the city.
 The situation was difficult for Seleucus.
 Eumenes and his army were north of Babylon; Antigonus was following him with an even larger army; Peithon was in Media and his opponents in Susiana.
 Antigenes, satrap of Susiana and commander of the Argyraspides, was allied with Eumenes.
 Antigenes was in Cilicia when the war between him and Peithon began.

 Peithon arrived at Babylon in the autumn or winter of 317 BC.
 Peithon had lost a large number of troops, but Seleucus had even fewer soldiers.
 Eumenes decided to march to Susa in the spring of 316 BC.
 The satraps in Susa had apparently accepted Eumenes' claims of his fighting on behalf of the lawful ruling family against the usurper Antigonus.
 Eumenes marched his army 300 stadions away from Babylon and tried to cross the Tigris.
 Seleucus had to act.
 He sent two triremes and some smaller ships to stop the crossing.
 He also tried to get the former hypasiti of the Argyraspides to join him, but this did not happen.
 Seleucus also sent messages to Antigonus.
-Because of his lack of troops, Seleucus apparently had no plans to actually stop Eumenes.
+Because of his lack of troops, Seleucus apparently had no plans to face Eumenes in battle.
 He opened the flood barriers of the river, but the resulting flood did not stop Eumenes.

 In the spring of 316 BC, Seleucus and Peithon joined Antigonus, who was following Eumenes to Susa.
 From Susa Antigonus went to Media, from where he could threaten the eastern provinces.
 He left Seleucus with a small number of troops to prevent Eumenes from reaching the Mediterranean.
 Sibyrtius, satrap of Arachosia, saw the situation as hopeless and returned to his own province.
 The armies of Eumenes and his allies were at breaking point.
 Antigonus and Eumenes had two encounters during 316 BC, in the battles of Paraitacene and Gabiene.
 Eumenes was defeated and executed.
 The events of the Second War of the Diadochi revealed Seleucus' ability to wait for the right moment.
 Blazing into battle was not his style.